cmdcolin/dotfiles/README.md

 Includes

-- Rprofile
-- ansiweather
+- tmux with weather using wttr.in in statusline
 - zshrc with zplug and dracula/zsh theme
+- vim with vim-plug
 - keychain
-- vim with vim-plug

 ## Install